Fellowships and Awards

 The Fellowships and Awards office works with Oberlin College students and alumni interested in applying for nationally competitive programs in a broad range of fields.
 From physical science to music performance, we provide information about programs of interest to most.
 Some fellowships are only available to first- and second-year students.
 Many are available to alumni—three, five, or more years postgraduation.

 A national fellowship recognizes exceptional achievement in one or more areas.
 A few focus exclusively on academic excellence.
 Others reward leadership and community service.
 Most consider all three of these in some degree.
 Winning a fellowship can be life-changing.
-They can open the doors to funding for education and research and provide an introduction to a community of like-minded scholars and leaders who are making a difference.
+They can open the doors to funding for education and research and provide an introduction to a community of like-minded scholars and leaders.
 Perhaps most importantly, the process of applying for a fellowship can be tremendously rewarding.

 Fellowships applicants know themselves and their goals much better by the time their applications are submitted, whether or not they win the fellowship.
 They have had valuable, repeated conversations with professors and advisors, at least three of whom have written them letters of recommendation.
 They have a personal statement, a project proposal, and or a research plan to be proud of.
 In some cases they have had the chance to interview with recognized experts in their field, and they have done much of the work for applying to graduate schools, jobs, or other opportunities for service or funding.
 They are much better prepared.